bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

   <li>mod_rewrite.c</li>
 </ul>

-Generally speaking this isn't an issue, and some web servers may even set up compression for you.
-After all, it is in the web server's best interest to compress files too.
+<p>Generally speaking this isn't an issue, and some web servers may even set up
+compression for you.
+After all, it is in the web server's best interest to compress files too.</p>

 <h4>Measuring Compression</h4>

-Within the Google Chrome web browser the web inspector gives a plethora of data around performance, particularly within the Network tab.
+<p>Within the Google Chrome web browser the web inspector gives a plethora
+of data around performance, particularly within the Network tab.
-Additionally, there are a few websites that help identify if gzip compression is enabled.
+Additionally, there are a few websites that help identify if gzip compression is enabled.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 01. gzip overview screenshot (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">